aprilmintacpineda/react-abstract-state/README.md

 # react-abstract-state
 A clean and simple approach to handling component level states.

 Check out the `playground` for the sample app.
+You can also [see the sample project running](https://aprilmintacpineda.github.io/react-abstract-state).

 # Install